Finger Snail

 Pharaoh Finger Snail was an ancient Egyptian ruler from the pre-dynastic period of prehistoric Egypt.
 It is disputed whether he really existed as the reading of his name as a king's name is far from certain.
 Most scholars do not read the known signs as a king's name.
 He may have been the first king of a united upper Egypt.

-The name is preserved in the inscriptions in the tomb U-j of King Scorpion I in Umm el-Qa'ab.